Corpus Christi (2014 film)

 Corpus Christi, is a 2014 Venezuelan action film directed by César Bolívar and written by Carlos Tabares.

+Was the last movie of the director before his dead in 2024.

 Plot

 Shortly before the celebration of the Festival, the leader of the brotherhood of Devils dancing appears dead.
 Milton Ventura, police and brother of the deceased, returns to the village, after 30 years of absence, to clarify the case.
 Confronting the interests that oppose him and the demons of their past, Milton discovers that his brother's death involves a painful expose truth.